 That commitment to the freshest ingredients shines through in the dishes she serves.
 Guests love her Coconut Spiced Waffles, Mango Bread, and Caribbean Root Hash with Eggs.
 Her Tropical Oat Parfaits proved to be so popular, she had to share her recipe in a blog to satisfy requests.

 It doesn’t get more chill than the Margaritaville Vacation Club.
 Inspired by singer-songwriter Jimmy Buffet, the resort embodies the ideal of the escapist island lifestyle.
 Built on the bones of the former Renaissance Grand Beach Palace in northeast St. Thomas, it opened in 2015 after the US $100 million thorough revamping of the condominium-style timeshare units.

 Serious lounging takes place at two pools: one with a sandy beach edge, the other with a tiki-style pool bar.
 Good snorkeling and plenty of watersport activities are available at the beach, but Parrot Heads also appreciate the hammocks, Adirondack chairs, and fire pits.

 Somewhere between beach and pool, the Because It’s 5 O’Clock Somewhere keeps tropical punch flowing, while Margaritaville Restaurant serves those cheeseburgers in paradise.
 Live bands perform every evening, and not necessarily Jimmy Buffet tunes.

 Getting Around St. Thomas

-You can rent a scooter in St. Thomas, but think very carefully before you do.
-Road are steep and hazardous.
+You can rent a scooter in St. Thomas but think very carefully before you do.
+Roads are steep and hazardous.
 Even driving a car can be challenging, and visitors often struggle to remember to drive on the left side of the road.
 Check tips for driving in St. Thomas.